Davenport group knits winter clothing for survivors of abuse and violence

 “I think it's more what you can do for people rather than what it does for yourself,” said Mohr.

-By wearing the purple knitted/crotched items.
+By wearing the purple knitted/crocheted items.
 You are showing your support to survivors of abuse and violence.
 Each item comes with a bag that will have a crisis line for Iowa and Illinois.

 You can pick up the free winter gear at these four locations.
 YMCA at 606 W 2nd St. Davenport, IA, Martin Luther King Jr Community Center at 630 9th St. Rock Island, IL, MCSA at 312 Iowa Ave, Muscatine, IA and YWCA at 317 7th Ave.
 S, Clinton, IA.